On rigidity and convergence of circle patterns: Some estimates for circle patterns

 We will relate vertex extremal length to geometric properties of a given (locally finite) planar circle pattern.

 In the following, we associate to a circle $\ci(R)=\ci_c(R)$ with center $c$ and radius $R$ the subset of vertices

+In the following, we will consider circles $\ci(R)$ for different radii $R$, which are all assumed to have the same center $c$.
 Our next aim is to obtain a lower bound on the vertex extremal length.
-This estimate holds for all patterns of circles which satisfy conditions~(1), (2) and~(3), in particular for circle patterns considered in Theorem~\ref{theoRidEuc}.
+This estimate holds for all circle patterns which satisfy conditions~(1), (2) and~(3), in particular for circle patterns considered in Theorem~\ref{theoRidEuc}.